manuelarte/embeddedstructfieldcheck/README.md

 - `fix`: `true|false` (default `false`)
    Fix the case when there is no space between the embedded fields and the regular fields.

-## Why not using `sync.Mutex` as embedded field
+## Why not using `sync` mutex as embedded field

-You should not expose your internal synchronization to the callers.
+You are granting access to your internal synchronization methods out of your struct.

-By embedding `sync.Mutex` you're exposing `Lock` and `Unlock` methods when you should not.
+This should not be delegated out to the callers.
+It's a source of bugs.

 As an example: